igsr/gca_1000genomes_website/_faq/how-do-i-get-a-genomic-region-sub-section-of-your-files.md

 You can get a subsection of the VCF or BAM files using the [Ensembl Data Slicer tool](http://www.ensembl.org/Homo_sapiens/Tools/DataSlicer).
 This tool gives you a web interface requesting the URL of any VCF file and the genomic location you wish to get a sub-slice for.
 This tool also works for BAM files.
 This tool also allows you to filter the file for particular individuals or populations if you also provide a panel file.

-You can also subset VCFs using [tabix](http://www.htslib.org/doc/tabix.html) on the command line. e.g
+You can also subset VCFs using [tabix](http://www.htslib.org/doc/tabix.html) on the command line, e.g.

     tabix -h ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20100804/ALL.2of4intersection.20100804.genotypes.vcf.gz 2:39967768-39967768